showmandem/showmandem/README.md

 ## Hi there 👋
+I am an aspiring software developer with interest in front end development
+- 🔭 I’m currently working on building an ecommerce application
+- 🔭 I am good at python, JavaScript
 <!--
 **showmandem/showmandem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...